Cloth Nappies 101

 - Eco Peach Cloth nappies (Velcro Pocket Nappies)

 - Peekaboo (Ai2 highly recommend – comes with snap and wipe covers.
-All in Ones need added boosting)
+All in Ones need added boosting) Now a discontinued product from Baby Bare.

 Premium Range ($35+RRP)